 Final Thoughts on Jewelry Insurance

-Jewelry is often not just a thing we wear.
+Jewelry is often not just a thing to be worn.
 It can be deeply tied to a memory or person we love so protecting it properly only makes sense.

 The specifics of jewelry insurance are disclosed in the policy itself, so check with your insurance professional for guidance on your best option.